 How Do Staffing Level Issues Develop?

 For small businesses and start-ups, staffing level issues can be inevitable.
-If you’re just starting out, or if you have an extremely limited budget, you may not be able to afford to hire as many staff as you need.
+If you’re just starting, or if you have an extremely limited budget, you may not be able to afford to hire as many staff as you need.
 And if you work in an industry marked by high staff turnover, your staffing levels will occasionally suffer.

 But some cases of poor staffing levels are self-inflicted.
 Sometimes businesses downsize without properly considering the risks.
 They simply assume that the remaining staff will be able to pick up the slack.
 But as we’ve seen, this sort of attitude can lead to overwork, exhaustion, and stress.